A global ranking of the world’s hungriest countries, using the latest report from the Global Hunger Index.

 - No countries (zero) are suffering from extremely alarming levels of hunger, compared to four in 2019.

-- Three countries are suffering from alarming levels of hunger – Chad, Timor-Leste, and Madagascar.
+- Six countries are suffering from alarming levels of hunger — Somalia, Yemen, Chad, Madagascar, South Sudan and Burundi.

-- Another 31 countries considered to be suffering from serious levels of hunger.
+- Another 36 countries are considered to be suffering from serious levels of hunger.

 World’s hungriest countries – complete ranking